Limit theorems for the total scalar curvature: Examples

-\begin{ques} As we have seen in the above examples, in Mian Theorem \ref{theo-3} (without the assumption that the scalar curvature of each $g_{i}$ is nonnegative), we cannot weaken the assumptions that the manifold is closed and the convergence is in the sense of $W^{1, p}~(p > n)$ to that the manifold is open and the convergence is in the sense of $C^{0},$ respectively.
-Then, can we weaken the assumptions in Main Theorems in any sense? \end{ques} \begin{rema} Incidentally, in the above examples, we constructed these counterexamples by deforming the Euclidean metric locally in a conformal direction.
+\begin{ques}[c.f. \ref{rema-counterexample}] As we have seen in Example \ref{exam-closed}, in Fact \ref{theo-3}, we cannot weaken the assumptions that the manifold is closed and the convergence is in the sense of $C^{0} \cap W^{1, 2}$ to that the manifold is open and the convergence is in the sense of $C^{0}$ respectively.
+On the other hand, can we weaken the assumptions in Main Theorems \ref{theo-2} and \ref{theo-1} in any sense? \end{ques} \begin{rema} In the above examples, we have constructed these counterexamples by deforming the Euclidean metric locally in a conformal direction.
 Then, due to the factors from changes of the volume forms, the total scalar curvatures are uniformly bounded from below by a positive constant.
-On the other hand, if we try to investigate the similar examples for the total scalar curvature measured by a fixed measure $\int_{M} R(g)\, dm$ (i.e., counterexamples to Main Theorem \ref{theo-2}), we cannot use the same method in the above examples since there is no contribution from the factors associated with the conformal changes of the volume forms in this situation. \end{rema}
+On the other hand, if we try to investigate similar examples for the weighted total scalar curvature $\int_{M} R^{a,b,c}_{f}(g)\, e^{-f} d\mathrm{vol}_{g}$ (i.e., counterexamples to Main Theorem \ref{theo-2}), we don't know whether or not we can use the same method in the above examples in this situation. \end{rema}